 If you’re asking yourself: Should I go to public or private university, you are on the right track.
 Too many parents and students don’t think this choice through until it is too late.

 Going to university today does not guarantee you gainful employment.
 If you cannot afford university, let alone private university, what you will be guaranteed is student loan debt.
-Yes, Joe Biden and other Democrats want to cancel up to $50,000 in student loan debt.
-But you can’t depend on government handouts forever.
+And as the Supreme Court ruled on June 30, 2023, Biden's plan to wipe out $400 billion in student loan debt is not allowed.

 If you go to an expensive private university, there’s a good chance you will end up doing what a public university graduate is doing.
 You may even go to Harvard and end up becoming a nobody!
 Please think through your university choice carefully.